How do you catch a thief who doesn’t exist?

 “We need to get better at using artificial intelligence and data mining all across the board in order to identify patterns of behavior that are inconsistent or suspicious,” says Lormel.
 “Government agencies need shared databases so that they can cross-check information such as Social Security numbers against other data sets.
 Right now, everything is stove-piped, and criminals take advantage of it.”

 In 2011, for example, the Social Security administration began randomizing Social Security numbers, removing the geographical significance of the first three digits of a Social Security number in order to extend the usefulness of the nine-digit SS system.
 Without the geographical identifier, however, it is much easier for a criminal to create a synthetic ID with legitimate-looking contact information.
-In order to identify possible SIF, one needs the ability to dig beneath these surface layers of basic information to recognize patterns of behavior associated with “real” people – e.g., rental histories, legal matters, utility bills, family connections, passports, DMV records, extended social media profiles, etc. – but typically absent from a synthetic ID profile.
+In order to identify possible SIF, one needs the ability to dig beneath these surface layers of basic information to recognize patterns of behavior associated with “real” people – e.g., rental histories, legal matters, family connections, passports, DMV records, extended social media profiles, etc. – but typically absent from a synthetic ID profile.

 So-called “behavioral biometrics” would allow agencies to get a more complete and reliable view of a person’s identity, says Entersekt’s Singh.
 “The big challenge is that all the information that could verify a person’s identity – all the pieces that collectively add up to ‘you’ as an individual – are held in different places,” she says, adding that a more effective system would be able to “analyze and compare contexts and behaviors” in order to verify whether a person is who they say they are.